chinnyy/FYP_Project/DATA/README.md

 ## MetaPR2

-Access the [MetaPR2](https://www.ncei.noaa.gov/access/world-ocean-atlas-2023/) website and download the metabarcoding data
+Access the [MetaPR2](https://shiny.metapr2.org/metapr2/) website and download the metabarcoding data
+* Use version 2.0 for data downloading
 * Change the following options under "select samples"
     + Ecosystems: Oceanic and Coastal
     + Substrates: Water